ml-evs/vfmcpp/README.md

 vfmcpp
 ==============
 vfmcpp is a C++ implementation of the vortex filament model of superfluids.

+To compile in Linux, you can use the makefile `make`; it is advised you use GCC 4.7+, as that is all that has been tested.
-Help can be found by running `run.sh` with the flag `-h`.
+Help with initial conditions can be found by running `run.sh` with the flag `-h`.

 The vague aim of this project is to model vortex ring dynamics in various configurations - including charged filaments immersed in trivial electric fields and open 'line' filaments.